-Keywords: access control, discretionary access control, security labels, mandatory access control, security
+Keywords: access control, discretionary access control, security

-This document is the Security Target for the Common Criteria (CC) evaluation of the IBM RACF for z/ OS V2R3 access control component.
+This document is the Security Target for the Common Criteria (CC) evaluation of the IBM RACF for z/OS V2R4 access control component.
 It is conformant to the Common Criteria for Information Technology Security Evaluation Version 3.1 R5 [CC].